affinipay/chargeio-net/README.md

 Refer to [Transactions](https://developers.affinipay.com/reference/api.html#Transactions) for more information.

+### Handling errors from the Gateway
+To handle and view errors emitted from the library catch on "ChargeIoException".
+ChargeIoException contains three parameters: an HTTP status code, a List of type "ChargeIoError", and a messages string.
+ChargeIoErrors will give you the bulk of debug information.
+A "ChargeIoError" contains five parameters: a message, code, level, context, and sub_code.

+// Handle exceptions and print details to the screen. catch(ChargeIoException e) {
+    await context.Response.WriteAsync(e.Message);
+}

 ## Contribute

 Contributions in the form of GitHub pull requests are welcome.
 Please adhere to the following guidelines: